 The language models already use the symbols.
 They use symbols as their input and as their output.
 They are a combination a little bit in this sense.
 But you can go much further.
 We can, because the inputs are symbols and outputs are symbols, we can plug in the symbolic algorithms (heuristics).

-One of the simplest ways how you can simulate reasoning inside of the language models is when you guide it with a prompt.
-It always tries to tell you the next word, then go to the next word.
-So you can guide it by writing it to the prompt.
-Before deciding this, let’s think step by step.
-And with this, you will get an improvement in accuracy of the final answer.
-So you are already giving it this multistep process, a chain of though, where it can iterate in some algorithmic way and you will get better results.
+One of the simplest ways how you can simulate reasoning inside a language model is by guiding it with a prompt.
+The model always infers distribution over the next word, then it selects one, and go to the next word.
+You can create a sort of momentum towards a solution by writing an instruction prompt “let’s think step by step”.
+By allowing the model to generate and read its own “thoughts”, you get an improvement in accuracy of the final answer.
+This is a multistep process, a chain of though, where the model can review what it inferred in a bit of algorithmic computational model way to get better results.

-Self-consistency prompting is another method.
-You combine again this language model and you request multiple results.
-In the paper AlphaCode, they produce many code samples and then they look, they sample from such samples that cluster together.
-They are very similar.
+Self-consistency prompting is another method in which request multiple results using the chain-of-thought method.
+In the paper AlphaCode, they produce many code samples, and they sample from the most common samples.
+From similar samples that cluster together.
 And from the places where there are lots of similar samples, those actually, it works great if you sample from the biggest cluster the most.

 Also AutoGPT which recursively plans tasks, and performs them, is gaining traction.